iwanzarembo/Nano_WebRelay8/README.md

   e.g.  {"r":[0,0,1,0,0,0,0,0]}
   -> 0 means the relay is turned off
   -> 1 means the relay is turned on
   Due to performance reasons only the status is returned.
 But you can see that the first entry is for the first relay, the second for the second and so on.
+- Flag to enable the OpenHab specific return JSON which looks like {"r":["OFF","OFF","OFF","OFF","OFF","OFF","OFF","OFF"]}
+  Just un-comment the OPENHAB define flag
+- Flag to use DHCP or hard coded IP address.
+Just un-comment the DHCP flag
 - Only POST requests can change the status of the relays.
   The request data must follow the pattern: relay number = 0 or 1 or 2 => e.g. 0=1&1=2&2=1&3=0&4=1&5=1&6=1&7=1
   -> The relay number can only be an integer between 0 and 7
   -> 0 turns the relay off
   -> 1 turns the relay on
   -> 2 changes the status of the relay.
 So a turned off relay would be switched on and the other way around
+  OpenHab is sending the POST data in the URL, so this sketch is checking if the POST data is in the URL and if yes, then it will be used and the real POST data is ignored.
 - A GET request to /about will show a JSON with the version of the sketch running on the board.
   e.g.  {"version" : "0.2.1" }